 The Dam Safety Auditor visited us in the fall of 2018 to review the requirements of the necessary Dam Safety and Maintenance program and the changes made to the program.
-All of our operators completed a Dam Safety course put on by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development in the late fall of 2019.
-Due to the early snow fall burying our dam location, we were not able to complete the update of our Dam Safety program, but we will be revisiting this once that area is clear of snow.
+Operators on staff completed a Dam Safety course put on by the Ministry of Forests, Lands, Natural Resource Operations and Rural Development in the late fall of 2019.